hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 vaccination centers for the specified state, which have vaccines available on the given date, as of the moment when this logic is run.

+This is a minimal keep it simple and stupid (kiss) based logic, to get the required data and nothing more.

 This uses the public api provided by the govt to query the CoWin's servers.

+The same vaccination center may appear more than once in the search results, as it could be providing same or different vaccines to different age groups at the same time.

 NOTE: As the Availability data provided by the CoWin Public API could be upto 30 minutes old, so there is a possibility that even thou this shows that vaccine/slotForVaccination is available